dykyi-roman/service-oriented-architecture/metrics/README.md

 Next, we need to configure the Prometheus to retrieve metrics data.
 For that, we need to update a prometheus.yml file.

+If you feel the power of DevOps inside yourself - as an alternative, you can look to [https://github.com/containerd/containerd/blob/master/docs/ops.md](https://github.com/containerd/containerd/blob/master/docs/ops.md)

 # AlertManger

 Alertmanager manages the routing of alerts which Prometheus raises to various different channels like email, pagers, slack - and so on.
 So while Prometheus collects stats and raises alerts it is completely agnostic of where these alerts should be displayed.
 This is where the alertmanager picks up.

+To add a new alert, create or edit a `*.rules` file in the `prometheus/alerts` directory

 # Grafana

 Grafana is an open-source platform for data visualization, monitoring, and analysis.
 In Grafana, users can create dashboards with panels, each representing specific metrics over a set time-frame.
 Grafana supports graph, table, heatmap, and free text panels as well as integration with official and community-built plugins and apps that could be visualized too.

 Grafana [open](http://127.0.0.1:3000) and use login and password:

 ```
 user: admin